-Corresponding to the above components, our proposed system comprises the following: NN Knowledge base (Section III), 3D visualization of data and qualitative relations (Section IV-A), inference engine and qualitative relations in data (Section IV-B), interaction with 3D environment and entry of objective parameters (Section V), respectively.
+Corresponding to the above, also shown in Figure 3, our proposed system comprises the following: NN Knowledge base (Section V), 3D visualization of data and qualitative relations (Section VI-A), inference engine and qualitative relations in data (Section VI-B), interaction with 3D environment and entry of objective parameters (Section VII), respectively.
+Section VII demonstrates the use of inference engine in two major use cases and presents visually the inference results.

-II.
+IV.
 INFERENCE ENGINE DECISION SPACE

-The main and fundamental result of our work is the conceptualization and theoretical foundation for the inference engine decision space (this Section) and knowledge base framework (Section III), that enables a global overview of the complete NN domain.
+The main and fundamental result of our work is the conceptualization and theoretical foundation for the inference engine decision space (this section) and knowledge base framework (Section V), that enables a global overview of the complete NN domain.
 The decision space, presented hereby, serves also as a coherent terminology and context for our knowledge base framework.
-Mathematical structure of interrelations must be well defined, to facilitate an effective inference engine, used in solving multiple-objective optimization problems [24].
+Mathematical structure of interrelations must be well defined, to facilitate an effective inference engine, used in solving multiple-objective optimization problems [25].
 The decision space is defined via the following descriptors of the NN knowledge domain: